 Launched in March 2018, the Geo-Referenced Infrastructure and Demographic Data for Development (GRID3) initiative aims to facilitate the production, collection, use, and dissemination of high-resolution population, infrastructure and other reference data in support of national sectoral development priorities, humanitarian efforts, and the United Nations’ Sustainable Development Goals (SDGs).

 Our mission is to support the production, collection, storage, and application of geospatial data for informed decision-making in low- and middle-income countries, working hand-in-hand with governments and local stakeholders.

 High-resolution population data are fundamental to understand and manage development processes.
 GRID3 promotes efficient data investments to put everyone on the map, making use of technical innovations for data production and distribution.

-GRID3 pursues two complementary pathways to support countries in the production of high-resolution population data: 1) assisting in carrying out the highest resolution census possible, and 2) where insecurity or inaccessibility make a full census impossible, GRID3 supports the production of model-based population estimates in those areas through a “hybrid census” approach.
-The “hybrid census” approach combines microcensus / survey data with satellite imagery to predict population numbers in accessible areas.
+GRID3 pursues two complementary pathways to support countries in the production of high-resolution population data: 1) assisting in developing the highest resolution census possible, and 2) producing model-based population estimates in certain areas through a “hybrid census” approach.
+The “hybrid census” approach combines microcensus / survey data with satellite imagery to predict population numbers in inaccessible areas.
 Model-based gridded estimates of population density along with accompanying settlement maps can support planning and budgeting of census cartography and enumeration.
 The hybrid census is also useful to generate intercensal estimates.
 Despite its many advantages, a hybrid census cannot replace the richness and level of detail on the individual, family, household, or community level generated by a traditional population and housing census.